 If your budget allows, you may want to choose a pricier model that offers additional features, such as 24-hour mode, remote control, and WiFi connectivity.
 However, for an upgrade in performance and efficiency, a small window inverter air conditioner in the 5000-6000 BTU range will offer superior cooling speed and efficiency to any conventional unit and significantly lower your power bill, but with a higher cost of entry.

 Most conventional AC units in any BTU class have a lifespan of around 10 years.
-Small window units in the 5000-6000 BTU are the most efficient air conditioners, whether conventional or inverter and if they’re used for rooms that don’t exceed their size range, they could last a bit longer than that with proper care.
+Small window units in the 5000-6000 BTU are the most efficient air conditioners, like the best 6000 BTU air conditioner, whether conventional or inverter, and if they’re used for rooms that don’t exceed their size range, they could last a bit longer than that with proper care.

 Here are the biggest factors in the lifespan of an air conditioner: